meebenitez/meebenitez.github.io/_posts/2017-08-08-how_to_set_up_right-click_and_open_in_browser_functionality_in_the_ide.markdown

 And that's it!
 You won't even need to restart the IDE.

-Now, when you right click on an html file, you'll see this:
+Now, when you right click on an html file, you'll see an option to "Open in Browser."

 ![](http://imgur.com/M8NJl9x)